notadeejay/rbc-training/data/Week 1 Day 2/02__HTML Review__Reading.md

 Before we jump into our HTML project, let's do a quick re-cap of what we've learned today.

 HTML gives your webpage structure.
 If we use the analogy of building a house, HTML is the basic frame.
 It gives you a structure to work from.
-Every HTMl tag has a default style.
+Every HTML tag has a default style.

 HTML elements are composed of three main components: